- Find a Trail

 Trail starts at Washington St. proceeds past the post office, crosses Rte1, past Topsfield Fair grounds, along the Ipswich River, over the river on an old railroad bridge, past a marshy area, crosses Rte97, passing more marsh, past the Choate Farm and continues on the Danvers rail trail.
 Trail becomes secluded after crossing Rte1.
 Topsfield end starts out as very hard packed gravel then transitions to stone dust and then to untreated railbed (after crossing Rte97) minus the crushed stones.
 Eventually came to a very muddy section in Danvers (approximately 4 miles) and turned around.
 Great riding on mountain or hybrid bikes with plenty of views of the Ipswich River and surrounding marsh.
 Expect plenty of birds in the warmer months.
 Compliments to Topsfield, Wenham and Danvers on there efforts.

-Danvers Rail Trail follows the historic Newburyport Railroad that used to carry goods and passengers between Danvers and Boston in the late 1800s.
-The ...
+Danvers Rail Trail follows the historical Newburyport Railroad that used to carry goods and passengers between Danvers and Boston in the late 1800s....

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!